 Policies and certificates issued as a result of exercising a provision (e.g., conversion or Guaranteed Insurability Option riders) from a policy, rider or certificate that do not qualify as Guaranteed Issue life insurance.

-The term “guaranteed minimum death benefit” (GMDB) guarantees, or results in a provision that guarantees, that the amount payable on the death of a contractholder, annuitant, participant or insured:

-will be not less than, or

-will be increased by, a minimum amount which may be either specified by or computed from other policy or contract values; and

-has the potential to produce a contractual total amount payable on such death that exceeds the account value, or

-in the case of an annuity providing income payments, guarantees payment upon such death of an amount payable on death in addition to the continuation of any guaranteed income payments.

-Guidance Note: The definition of GMDB includes benefits that are based on a portion of the excess of the account value over the net of premiums paid less partial withdrawals made (e.g., an earnings enhanced death benefit).

-The term “Guaranteed Minimum Accumulation Benefit (GMAB)” a guaranteed benefit providing, or resulting in the provision, that an amount payable on the contractually determined maturity date of the benefit will be increased and/or will be at least a minimum amount.
+The term “guaranteed minimum accumulation benefit (GMAB)” means a guaranteed benefit providing, or resulting in the provision, that an amount payable on the contractually determined maturity date of the benefit will be increased and/or will be at least a minimum amount.
 Only such guarantees having the potential to produce a contractual total amount payable on benefit maturity that exceeds the account value, or in the case of an annuity providing income payments, an amount payable on benefit maturity other than continuation of any guaranteed income payments, are included in this definition.

-The term “guaranteed minimum income benefit” (GMIB) means a variable annuity guaranteed living benefit (VAGLB) that provides an option under which the contractholder has the right to apply a specified minimum amount that could be greater than the amount that would otherwise to available in the absence of such benefit to provide periodic income using a specified purchase basis.
+The term “guaranteed minimum income benefit” (GMIB) means an option under which the contract holder has the right to apply a specified minimum amount that could be greater than the amount that would otherwise to available in the absence of such benefit to provide periodic income using a specified purchase basis.

-The term “Hybrid GMIB” means a GMIB design that (i) provides guaranteed growth in the benefit basis (i.e., benefit growth that does not depend on the performance of the Account Value), and (ii) adjusts the benefit for partial withdrawals by the same dollar amount as the partial withdrawal amount for partial withdrawal amounts not in excess of a stated maximum amount.
+The term “hybrid GMIB” means a GMIB design that (i) provides guaranteed growth in the benefit basis (i.e., benefit growth that does not depend on the performance of the account value), and (ii) adjusts the benefit for partial withdrawals by the same dollar amount as the partial withdrawal amount for partial withdrawal amounts not in excess of a stated maximum amount.

-The term “Traditional GMIB” means a GMIB design that is not a hybrid GMIB.
+The term “traditional GMIB” means a GMIB design that is not a hybrid GMIB.

-The term “Guaranteed Minimum Withdrawal Benefit (GMWB)” means a VAGLB design providing, or resulting in the provision, that the amount withdrawable by the contract holder each year will at least be a minimum amount until the benefit amount depletes or until a contractually specified event occurs, provided that the contract holder does not exceed a maximum withdrawal amount.
+The term “guaranteed minimum withdrawal benefit (GMWB)” means a design providing, or resulting in the provision, that the amount withdrawable by the contract holder each year will at least be a minimum amount until the benefit amount depletes or until a contractually specified event occurs, provided that the contract holder does not exceed a maximum withdrawal amount.

-The term “Lifetime GMWB” means a GMWB design providing, or resulting in the provision, that the amount withdrawable by the contractholder each year will at least be a minimum amount until the contractholder’s death provided that the contractholder does not exceed a maximum withdrawal amount.
+The term “lifetime GMWB” means a GMWB design providing, or resulting in the provision, that the amount withdrawable by the contract holder each year will at least be a minimum amount until the applicable death defined in the contract, provided that the contract holder does not exceed a maximum withdrawal amount.

-The term “Non-lifetime GMWB” means a GMWB design providing, or resulting in the provision, that the amount withdrawable by the contractholder each year will at least be a minimum amount until and only until the benefit amount depletes, even if such depletion occurs before the contractholder’s death, provided that the contractholder does not exceed a maximum withdrawal amount.
+The term “non-lifetime GMWB” means a GMWB design providing, or resulting in the provision, that the amount withdrawable by the contract holder each year will at least be a minimum amount until and only until the benefit amount depletes, even if such depletion occurs before the applicable death defined in the contract, provided that the contract holder does not exceed a maximum withdrawal amount.